AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 ### Playing the Mad Half

-When you are the Mad Half, you have a very important responsibility to mentally screw with your designated character (also known as your **<span style="font-variant:small-caps;">Pawn</span>**).
+When you are the Mad Half, you have a very important responsibility to mentally screw with your designated character (also known as your ***Pawn***).
 The Pawn will frequently beg you for empowerment via Negotiation, and you are responsible for making them truly earn that empowerment.
 You are given a variable amount of control over certain aspects of that character (based on their current stage of Crazy-go-Psycho), and you can manipulate their Psychotrigger to apply said control.

 Your primary responsibility as the Mad Half is to keep tabs on the Pawn’s current stage of insanity, so you can use it against them when the time comes.
 You can use a note page to scribble down your Pawn’s Psychotrigger and track their craziness, or instead print out the handy Pawn cards for this purpose.
 Using the “Team Craziness” printable sheet can also help everyone keep track of each other’s stages of sanity.
 You should keep yourself constantly aware of how crazy they are, because the higher their stage, the more leeway you have for messing with them in the game.
 For more details on how much control you have, see the “Putting it All Together” section further below.